acm-uga/archive/2018-10-29/README.md

 ## Hint

+An image can only be rotated in place if it is square.

 There are many ways to solve this problem but matrix manipulation techniques from Linear Algebra are very helpful to know!